What red flags can I expect with an unethical broker?

 Ask them questions directly and gauge their responses; do they sound confident and concise, or are they scrambling for an answer?
 Are their responses helpful, or do you feel as though they’re pressuring you to make a decision?
 This can tell you a lot about the broker’s ethics and business practices.

 Do your due diligence in the pre-sale stage to spot other potential red flags.
-The Internet is a valuable resource for conducting research into a company’s business practices and corporate ethos, including to learn more about their CEO and staff.
+The Internet is a valuable resource for conducting research into a company’s business practices and corporate ethos, including learning more about its CEO and staff.

 For example, a search for information about Paramount Business Jets founder and CEO Richard Zaher will reveal his educational background and extensive aviation industry experience; that he has been invited multiple times to the White House; and that he, his family and PBJ staff members frequently take part in community outreach efforts and not-for-profit projects.